 Submitting the CSS/Financial Aid PROFILE

-This form is for financial aid from NYU.
+This form is for financial aid from NYU, including our grants and scholarships.
 All applicants need to fill it out except transfer applicants, Chinese nationals applying to NYU Shanghai, and UAE nationals applying to NYU Abu Dhabi.
-As you see below, there are three possible versions of the CSS/Financial Aid PROFILE.
+If your parents are divorced, separated, or unmarried, both parents must complete separate versions of the CSS PROFILE or you must submit our waiver request form.

 Submitting the FAFSA